 See the Black Diamond Fineline Stretch

 A versatile rain jacket at a great price, the Marmot Minimalist has hovered near the top of our list for years.
-The shell has a premium look and feel that immediately sets it apart from entry-level designs, and you get a substantial hood and bill that can withstand heavy rain and wind.
-On the inside, the lining is less plasticky than most and doesn’t feel as clammy if you start to get warm while walking or hiking.
+Marmot recently overhauled the design, swapping the 2.5-layer membrane from Gore-Tex Paclite to Pertex Shield.
+Most of the winning formula remains, including a premium look and feel that immediately sets the Minimalist apart from entry-level designs, a substantial hood and bill that can withstand heavy rain and wind, and a lining that's less plasticky than most and doesn't feel clammy if you start to get warm while hiking or walking.
 And just about all of the features are reliable and trustworthy, from the burly and confidence-inspiring zippers to the thick cinch cord and easy-to-use toggles at the hem and hood.
-It’s worth noting that the Minimalist features a 100% recycled polyester face fabric and PFC-free DWR, making it a strong contender for those prioritizing a sustainable design.
+Impressively, Marmot managed to accomplish this while reducing weight by 2 ounces and slashing the price by $35.

 Weight: 12.6 oz.